ibm-cloud-docs/hs-crypto/FAQs-general.md

 - Keep Your Own Key (KYOK) with the FIPS 140-2 Level 4 certified HSM that ensures your full control of the entire key hierarchy where no {{site.data.keyword.cloud_notm}} administrators have access to your keys.
 - Single-tenant key management system that allows you to create, import, rotate, and manage keys with the standardized API.
 - Data-at-rest encryption with customer-owned keys with seamless [integration with other {{site.data.keyword.cloud_notm}} data and storage services](/docs/hs-crypto?topic=hs-crypto-integrate-services).
-- Enterprise PKCS #11 (EP11) library for cryptographic operations, which is enabled by the {{site.data.keyword.hscrypto}} HSMs with the highest security level in the cloud.
+- PKCS #11 library and Enterprise PKCS #11 (EP11) library for cryptographic operations, which is enabled by the {{site.data.keyword.hscrypto}} HSMs with the highest security level in the cloud.

 ## What is a key management service?
 {: #faq-what-key-management}